mwherman2000/did-uri-spec/README.md

 4. Ensure that the above operations and capabilities are expressed in a consistent `did-url` syntax - eliminating the need for creating additional language and/or API constructs, where possible.
 5. Ensure that the draft "DID ABNF" supports the above goals and doesn't unnecessarily restrict future innovation with respect to `did-url` parsing (and DID Resolution, specifically but not exclusively) ...that is, that the "DID ABNF" doesn't restrict the syntax patterns needed for present and future  `did-url` parsing (and DID Resolution, specifically but not exclusively) innovation.
 This is especially important because the current "DID ABNF" is completely defined in a different specification from the DID Resolution specification (i.e. the DID Specification).
 6. Ensure that an app developer has the tools he/she has the basic operational capabilities available to test if a DID Resolver is alive and responsive, control the format of the DID Resolver response, etc.
-7. The `did-url` use cases (the lower-level `did-url` use cases) will be guided/driven by the specific higher-level use case documents listed below.
+7. The `did-url` use cases (the lower-level `did-url` use cases) will be guided/driven by the specific higher-level DID user scenaios documents listed below.
 See Princple 1.2 above.

 ### Higher-Level Use Case Documents